Godzilla (TriStar): TriStar Godzilla (1998–2000)

 TriStar's Godzilla color scheme was designed to reflect and blend in with the urban environment.
-At one point, it was planned to use motion capture to create the movements of the computer-generated monster, but it ended up looking too much like a man in a suit.
+At one point, it was planned that motion capture would be used to create the movements of the computer-generated monster, though he ended up looking too much like a man in a suit.
 The Baby Godzilla scenes utilized a combination of CGI and purpose built costumes donned by actors.
-Kurt Carley portrayed the suitmation sequences for the adult Godzilla in the 1998 film while voice actor Frank Welker, foley artist Gary A. Hecker, and the film's sound designer Scott Martin Gershin provided additional vocals for both Godzilla and its offspring.
+Kurt Carley portrayed the suitmation sequences for the adult Godzilla in the 1998 film while voice actor Frank Welker, foley artist Gary A. Hecker, and the film's sound designer Scott Martin Gershin provided additional vocals for both Godzilla and his offspring.
 Upon pending approval for the design, at the time, Shōgo Tomiyama commented on the new look, saying "It was so different we realized we couldn't make small adjustments.
 That left the major question of whether to approve it or not."
 Though TriStar's Godzilla was referred to by the film's characters as a "he", Patrick Tatopoulos stated on a DVD audio commentary that the effects crew sculpted female genitalia into the CG model of the creature.

 In the 1998 film and animated series, TriStar's Godzilla is portrayed as a territorial, piscivorous, 180 ft tall mutated lizard.
-Atypical of Toho's giant monster characters, TriStar's Godzilla is not immune to conventional weaponry, and instead relies on its cunning and athleticism to outflank its enemies.
-It can travel long distances over land and sea, burrow underground and reproduce via parthenogenesis, and is able to lay over 200 eggs, unlike its offspring in the animated series which was unable to reproduce.
-It possesses an ignitable radioactive breath weapon called "Power Breath", although its offspring could breathe a green atomic Power Breath in the animated series (where also the parent, resurrected as a cyborg called Cyber-Godzilla, possessed a blue version), in which it was pitted against a rogues gallery of original monsters, after the producers were unable to secure the rights to adapt Toho's classic monsters.
-It was also featured in advertisements alongside the Taco Bell chihuahua.
+Atypical of Toho's giant monster characters, TriStar's Godzilla is not immune to conventional weaponry, and instead relies on his cunning and athleticism to outflank his enemies.
+He can travel long distances over land and sea, burrow underground, and, reproducing asexually via parthenogenesis, able to lay over 200 eggs, unlike his offspring in the animated series, Zilla Jr., who was unable to reproduce.
+He possesses an ignitable radioactive breath weapon called "Power Breath", although his offspring could breathe a green atomic Power Breath in the animated series (where the parent Godzilla is resurrected as a cyborg called Cyber-Godzilla who possessed a blue version), in which he was pitted against a rogues gallery of original monsters, after the producers were unable to secure the rights to adapt Toho's classic monsters.
+He was also featured in advertisements alongside the Taco Bell chihuahua.